danielmh111/air_quality/README.md

 a virtual environment can be created on the top level of this project, and all necessary dependancies installed from the pyproject.toml file.
 Enter the air_quality_monitoring directory to run subsequent steps.

+its recommended to make sure pip is up to date with the latest version first to avoid issues.

 ```
+>>> python -m pip install --upgrade pip
 >>> python -m venv .venv
 >>> .venv/scripts/activate
 (.venv)>>> pip install -e .